ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     [doi:10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9](https://dx.doi.org/10.1002/(SICI)1097-0258(19980530)17:10%3C1103::AID-SIM793%3E3.0.CO;2-9)
     .
 It calculates the next dose as a clinical trial proceeds as well as performs simulations to obtain operating characteristics.

--   `r pkg("graphicalMCP")` is a low-dependency implementation of graphical MCPs which allow mixed types of tests.
-It also includes power simulations and visualization of graphical MCPs.

 -   `r pkg("Mediana")` Provides a general framework for clinical trial simulations based on the Clinical Scenario Evaluation